ayoungblood/xusto/docs/notes.md

 `vector3_t`: a point or dimension in 3D space
 `cell_t`: element of an execution space
 `space_t`: represents an execution space

-@TODO

-`stack_t`: stack type and wrappers for program execution `state_t`: program state type
+`xstack_t`: stack type and stack operations

-- state: stores the execution state
+`state_t`: interpreter execution state
-    - instruction_pointer: current location in the program space
+    - `vector3_t ip`: instruction pointer; the current location in the program space
-        - `vector3_t`
-    - instruction_vector: direction of instruction pointer movement
-        - `vector3_t`
+    - `vector3_t iv`: instruction vector; the current delta added to the instruction pointer to advance it
-    - stack: the stack on which the execution is happening on
+    - `xstack stack`: the stack on which instructions operate
-        - `stack_t`
-    - portal: stores the portal location
-        - `vector3_t`
-    - warp: stores the execution space warp coefficients
+    - `vector3_t warp`: stores the execution space warp coefficients
-        - `vector3_t`
-    - flags: boolean flag array
-        - `flags_t`

-- Parser: given a filename, returns a Cube
+    - `vector3_t portal`: stores the portal location
+    - `state_flags_t flags`: interpreter state flags

 - executor: given a execution space and a state, runs the execution loop
     - state